bradonomics/bradonomics.com/_posts/2017-02-04-jekyll-dual-language.md

 ## TODO

 I'm still looking for a way to paginate categories.
-If you know of a way or find some documentation or a tutorial that might lead somewhere, please git in touch.
+If you know of a way or find some documentation or a tutorial that might lead somewhere, please get in touch.